ekasikci/computer-vision/README.md

 # computer-vision
-Projects and assignments from my Computer Vision course, including implementations of various algorithms and techniques such as object detection, image segmentation, and feature extraction.
+Projects and assignments from my Computer Vision course, including implementations of various algorithms and techniques such as object recognition, stereo correspondence, and feature extraction.